zacbre/SpotiPi/README.md

 A small script to show your currently playing song on Spotify via a 16x2 LCD screen connected to your RPI.

+Note, I'm not great with python.
+It's terrible looking code and could definitely be optimized.
+I wrote it to my best knowledge with python.

 Preview:

 ![Screen](http://i.imgur.com/aAUOvfc.png)